Most people know little or nothing about investing because American public schools refuse to teach investing.

 This investment classic received an average rating of four and a half stars on Amazon.
 The Elements of Investing offers a simple set of rules and principles that any investor can apply.

-In The Elements of Investing, the authors of A Walk Down Wall Street write an easy-to-read investment guide, ordinary people can understand.
-Malkiel and Ellis explain basic investment philosophies, including contrarian, behavioral investing, and value investing for ordinary people.
+In The Elements of Investing, Burton G. Malkiel, the author of A Walk Down Wall Street, writes an easy-to-read investment guide beginner investors can understand.
+Malkiel and Ellis explain basic investment philosophies, including contrarian, behavioral, and value investing for ordinary people.

-Combining Technical & Fundamental Analysis, this best-selling book gives you a good framework for building your own stock market investing approach.
-One of the best-investing books ever written.
+Combining technical and fundamental Analysis, this best-selling book by William O’Neil gives you a good framework for building your stock market investing approach—one of the best-investing books ever written.

 Packed full of clear examples and a very structured approach.
-The approach called CANSLIM is easy to remember as a Stock Screening approach to finding good stocks and shares to invest in.
+The CANSLIM approach is easy to remember as a Stock Screening approach to finding good stocks and shares to invest in.

-12 Bonds: An Introduction to the Core Concepts by Mark Mobius
+10. Bonds: An Introduction to the Core Concepts

 This examination of the bond market received an average Amazon review score of four and a half stars.
-An Introduction is a valuable resource because Mobius examines both bonds and the global financing markets.
+An Introduction is valuable because Mobius examines bonds and global financing markets.

 Beginners will find Bonds useful because Mobius offers clear definitions of many financial terms, transactions, and products.
 Mobius also offers real-life examples of bond transactions and explains how they work.

 Bonds was intended as a textbook for the Mark Mobius Master Class, but it contains enough information to serve as a standalone resource.
-This book is both a guide to the markets and a how-to-guide for bond trading.
+This book is a market guide and a how-to guide for bond trading.

 This guide to global mutual funds received an average of four and a half stars from Amazon reviewers.
 An Introduction describes both open-ended and closed-ended mutual funds.

-The book also describes differences between international markets.
+The book also describes the differences between international markets.
 It takes a look at emerging market investment through mutual funds.
-There is also a basic history of mutual funds and an overview of the mutual fund industry and market.
+There is also a basic history of mutual funds and an industry and market overview.

 You want to be a successful stock investor but don’t know where to start.